re-ops/re-docs/setup/re-mote.md

 # Intro

-Setting up Re-mote does not take much, most of the work is making sure that an SSH key is deployed to your remote machines ([Re-pack](re-pack.md) is one easy way of doing so for VM's).
+Setting up Re-mote does not take much, most of the work is making sure that an SSH key is deployed to your remote machines (you can pre-package the key using [Re-pack](re-pack.md) for your managed VMs).

 ## Setup

-Cloning the git repo and launching the repl gets us done with the setup part:
+Cloning the git repo and launching the REPL gets us done with the setup part:

 ```clojure
 $ git clone git@github.com:re-ops/re-mote.git